zoran-cuckovic/QGIS-terrain-shading/index.md

 If the standard installation does not work, the plugin can be downloaded for the repository (above) and installed manually:
 First you need to locate your QGIS plugins folder.
 On Windows it would be ‘C:\users\username\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins’ (or just do a file search for ‘QGIS3’ …)

-Plugin code can then be extracted in a new folder inside the plugins folder (you should name the folder QShader).
+Plugin code can then be extracted in a new folder inside the plugins folder (you should name the folder TerrainShading).
 Take care that the code is not inside a subfolder - the folder structure should be like this:

     QGIS3\profiles\default\python\plugins\
         [some QGIS plugin folders…]